Gal-E/ID1545/docs/README.md

         </ul>
   <p>Then, go to 'preferences' and next to the field "Additional Boards Manager URLs:" click on the button with two overlapping rectangles, all the way to the right.
 Copy-paste “https://adafruit.github.io/arduino-board-index/package_adafruit_index.json" into this window, then click 'OK' in this screen and in the 'Preferences' window. </p>
     <h4 class="secondary">5.
 Upload arduino code to Adafruit</h4>
-  <p>Download <a href="https://github.com/Gal-E/ID1545/tree/master/arduino/IMU_detector">the following arduino file</a> and open it in the arduino software.
-Push the arrow in the top bar of the Arduino interface to </p>
+  <p>Now connect the Adafruit board to your PC using an micro-usb cable.
+In the topbar of the Arduino osooftware, go to 'tools' and make sure that 'board' is set to "Adafruit 32u4" and that, under 'port' a usb-port is selected with "Adafruit 32u4" in the name, as well.
+Download <a href="https://github.com/Gal-E/ID1545/tree/master/arduino/IMU_detector">the following arduino file</a> and open it in the arduino software.
+Then, push the arrow in the top bar of the Arduino interface to upload the file to the Adafruit board.
+Now, when connected to power, the Adafruit should be visible by bluetooth devices.</p>
     <h4 class="secondary">6.
 Write a python file for subscribe_gatt_orientation.py</h4>
     <h4 class="secondary">7.
 Add socket code to launch a server</h4>
     <h4 class="secondary">8.
 Write html code, download javascript code for interface</h4>